 Prepayment is not permitted.
 Extension risk is possible but is expected to be statistically remote.
-Please read "The Bonds-Weighted Average Life Sensitivity" in this prospectus supplement and "Weighted Average Life and Yield Considerations for the Transition Bonds" in the accompanying prospectus.
+Please read "The Bonds-Weighted Average Life Sensitivity" in this prospectus supplement and accompanying prospectus.

+"Weighted Average Life and Yield Considerations for the Transition Bonds" in the which may be of a smaller denomination.

-None.
+Optional redemption: None.
 Non-call for the life of the Bonds.

-\$100,000, or integral multiples of \$1,000 in excess thereof, except for one bond of each tranche which may be of a smaller denomination.
+\$100,000, or integral multiples of \$1,000 in excess thereof, except for one bond of each tranche